 Gatlinburg waterfalls are known to be some of the most spectacular in the South.
 We have waterfalls in Gatlinburg that range from 25 feet to 180 feet tall!
 The waterfalls on this list are perfect for families or those who may be more interested in the waterfall rather than the hike to it.
 However, there are a couple of waterfalls on this list that do require a few miles of hiking through some beautiful nature and scenery.
-The overwhelming amount of water tumbling over the rocks at our Gatlinburg waterfalls make them a must see for everyone, and the easy trip to these spectacular Southern waterfalls make it hard not to visit one during your vacation.
+Check out these Gatlinburg waterfalls that will make your vacation unforgettable:

 Abrams Falls is one of Gatlinburg’s more popular and shorter waterfalls.
 It stands at about 25 feet tall, but the height of this waterfall is not what makes it unique.
 You will enjoy walking the 2.5 miles it takes to get to Abrams Falls to see the generous amount of water flowing over the rocks.
 The water flowing from Abrams Falls creates a huge pool of water that is a breathtaking site to see.
 This amazing scene is named after Cherokee Chief Abram, whose village was not far from the falls.